Big-Life-Lab/PHES-ODM-sharing/README.md

 ### 4. Grouping Rules

-To stack particular rules to be applied together, users can rely on the `group` mode.
+By default, all `filter` and `select` rules that are applied together are combined with an implicit `AND`.
+That is to say, data to be shared must meet all the criteria together.
+To stack particular rules to be applied together, or to combine rules with an `OR`, users can rely on the `group` mode.
 To create a `group` rule, the mode column needs to be specified to `group`, and the rule IDs of the rules to be groups should be listed in the `value` column, separated by a ";".
 To specify how the rules are being grouped, the operator needs to be specified as `AND` or `OR`.
 Group-type rules can also be grouped together, creating nested group rules.

 Some examples are given below: